Oxpecker.ViewEngine is code-as-markup engine used to render your HTML views based on the F# feature called Computation Expressions.

 let children = result.Children // br and span

 Regular and Void nodes can have attributes.
-Some general attributes are defined inside HtmlElement while each tag can have it’s specific attributes.
+Some general attributes are defined inside HtmlElement while each tag can have its specific attributes.
 This will prevent you from assigning attributes to the element that it doesn’t support.
 You can programmatically access Attributes property of any HtmlTag.

 let result = div(class'="myClass") {